nilslindemann/fastapi/scripts/cmpr.md

   * User should check the diff, fix mistakes if needed, and then continue (type `F`) or skip and mark this document as invalid.

 # Run:
-* It's supposed that the script is placed in the root of the project dirrectory.
+* It's supposed that the script is placed in the `scripts` subdirectory of the project directory.
 * You can run script for all documents of specified language with `python cmpr.py process-all --lang de` command
 * You can run script for specific pages of specified language with `python cmpr.py process-pages path/to/page1.md path/to/page2.md --lang de`